 - Anxiety disorders

-The most common mental illnesses.
+The most common of mental illnesses.
 Anxiety-related disorders involve disproportionate worrying which tends to disrupt everyday life.
-Fear or anxiety in the presence of certain objects or situations is a common experience.
-Patients with such problems avoid exposure to situations, which trigger anxiety.
+Fear or anxiety in the presence of some objects or situations is a common experience.
+Patients with such problems tend to avoid exposure to situations, which trigger anxiety.

 Generalized Anxiety Disorder (GAD)

-Patients suffering from Generalized Anxiety Disorder (GAD) experience excessive anxiety in everyday life situations like doing routine chores or meeting people.
-They can also experience other symptoms like restlessness, fatigue, muscular tension and disruptions in sleep.
+Patients with a Generalized Anxiety Disorder (GAD) experience excessive anxiety in everyday life situations like routine chores or meeting people.
+They can also experience other signs like restlessness, fatigue, muscular tension and disruptions in sleep.

-Panic disorder patients suffer from regular panic attacks involving a feeling of sudden terror or an imminent disaster and death.
+Panic disorder patients suffer from regular panic attacks with a feeling of sudden terror or an imminent disaster and death.

-A phobia is an irrational, excessive fear of certain objects, scenarios, or animals e.g. a fear of spiders or heights.
+A phobia is irrational, excessive fear of some objects, scenarios, or animals e.g. a fear of spiders or heights.

-A k a social anxiety, social phobia is the fear of being subject to the others’ judgment.
-As a result, such people tend to reduce their social exposure.
+A k a social anxiety, it is the fear of being subject to others’ judgment.
+As a result, such people tend to reduce social exposure.

 Obsessive-compulsive disorder (OCD)

-People having Obsessive-compulsive disorder (OCD) suffer from obsessions and compulsions i.e. persistent, stressful thoughts and an urge to perform repetitive acts like hand washing or locking a door repeatedly, bathing again and again.
+People with an Obsessive-compulsive disorder (OCD) suffer from obsessions and compulsions i.e. persistent, stressful thoughts and the urge for repetitive acts like hand washing or locking door repeatedly, bathing again and again.
 Unless they do so, they experience a feeling of anxiety and unrest and that’s how, it tends to become a habitual action, causing significant disruption in daily life.

 Post-Traumatic Stress Disorder (PTSD)

-A Post-Traumatic Stress Disorder (PTSD) results from someone experiencing a very stressful or traumatic event, for example, riots, genocide, fire, earthquake, floods, war, ethnic conflict, acts of terrorism etc..
+Post-Traumatic Stress Disorder (PTSD) results from someone experiencing a highly stressful or traumatic event, for example riots, genocide, fire, earthquake, floods, war, ethnic conflict, terrorism etc..

-A k a affective disorders or depressive disorders.
-Patients with such problems have significant mood changes, generally involving either mania – a state of high energy and elation, or a down-in-the-dumps depression.
-A few examples of mood disorders are:
+A k a affective disorders / depressive disorders.
+Patients have significant mood changes, involving either mania – high energy and elation, or a down-in-the-dumps depression.
+Examples of mood disorders are:

 Consistently low mood and loss of interest in favourite activities and prolonged sadness.

-Bipolar disorder patients experience unusual changes in their mood, energy and activity level.
-The ‘highs’ bring a manic phase, while the depressive periods tends to bring a low mood.
+Bipolar patients experience unusual changes in mood, energy and activity level.
+The highs bring a manic phase, while a depressive period brings the low mood.

 Seasonal Affective Disorder (SAD)

-A reduced amount of daylight triggers it during the fall, winter, and early spring months.
-It’s quite common among people living in countries located far away from the equator.
+Reduced daylight triggers it during fall, winter, and early spring months.
+It’s common among people living in countries located far away from the equator.

 Schizophrenia and related disorders

-Mental health professionals are still unsure of whether schizophrenia is a single disorder or a group of related disorders.
-Typically, schizophrenia appears between 16 and 30 years, with the affected person exhibiting significant thought disruptions.
-The individual experiences a fragmentation of thoughts, with there being no filter to check them and finds it hard to process information efficiently.
+Mental health professionals are unsure of whether schizophrenia is a single disorder or a group of disorders.
+Typically, schizophrenia appears between 16 and 30 years, with the patient exhibiting significant thought disruption.
+The individual experiences fragmented thoughts, with there being no filter to check them and finds it hard to process information efficiently.

-Schizophrenia has been seen to be usually marked by delusions, thought disruptions, and hallucinations, social withdrawal, lack of motivation and a flat (indifferent) mood.
+Schizophrenia has been seen to be marked by delusions, thought disruptions, and hallucinations, social withdrawal, lack of motivation and an indifferent mood.

-Various methods are available for managing mental health problems.
-Of course, the treatment plan in each case has to be tailored to each individual and what works for one may not work for the other one.
-Most often, a combination of various proves to be most effective in terms of results.
+Various methods are available to manage mental health problems.
+Of course, the treatment plan in every case has to be tailored to each individual and what works for one may not work for other one.
+Most often, a combination of various therapies proves to be most effective in terms of the results they give.

 Types of Treatment

-Talk therapy takes a psychological approach to treating mental illnesses.
-Some such therapies are the cognitive behaviour therapy, exposure therapy, and dialectical behavior therapy.
-Typically, psychologists and psychotherapists employ psychotherapy to relieve the symptoms of patients suffering from mental disorders.
-Psychotherapy is based on the concept of helping people understand the root causes of their problems and enabling them to develop healthy thought patterns with therapy.
+The talk therapy takes a psychological approach to treating such illnesses.
+Some such therapies include cognitive behaviour therapy, exposure therapy, and dialectical behavior therapy.
+Typically, psychologists and psychotherapists use psychotherapy to relieve the symptoms of patients.
+Psychotherapy is based on the idea of helping people understand the root causes of their problems and enabling them to develop healthy thought patterns with therapy.

-Most often, people suffering from anxiety or depression benefit from relaxation techniques like progressive muscular relaxation, deep breathing, meditation, and mindfulness.
+Most often, people suffering from anxiety or depression are able to benefit from relaxation techniques like progressive muscular relaxation, deep breathing, meditation, and mindfulness.

 One of the major factors behind the current revolution in mental health care has been the emergence of medicines.

-A psychiatrist may, in many cases, prescribe tranquilizers, antidepressants, antipsychotics and other drugs to relieve the symptoms of such diseases.
-Although these medicines cannot cure mental disorders, they can relieve the symptoms and help the patients function effectively in daily life.
+A psychiatrist may prescribe tranquilizers, antidepressants, antipsychotics and other drugs to relieve the symptoms of such diseases.
+Although these medicines cannot cure mental disorders, they relieve the symptoms and help the patients function effectively in daily life.

-Some medicines work by boosting the bodily absorption of happy hormones like serotonin from the brain.
-On the other hand, others boost the overall levels of these chemicals or prevent their degradation or destruction.
+Some medicines work to boost the bodily absorption of happy hormones like serotonin in the brain.
+On the other hand, others can boost the overall levels of these chemicals or prevent their degradation or destruction.

-A major factor contributing in the overall healing process is the willingness and readiness of the patient to change their lifestyle to facilitate wellness.
-Such changes may involve modification in the patterns of physical activity, sleeping habits, socialization, meditation, relaxation etc.
+A major factor contributing to the overall healing process is the willingness and the readiness of the patient to change their lifestyle to facilitate wellness.
+Such a change may involve a modification in the patterns of physical activity, sleeping habits, socialization, meditation, relaxation etc.

 Risk Factors in Poor Mental Health

-One just needs to have a look at the millions of broken homes, poor productivity, loss of man-hours, absenteeism, personal distress, rising divorces and suicides to understand how much havoc bad mental health can wreak.
-Thus, in the light of the role it plays in all aspects of our life, it’s vitally important to improve our psychological wellness using appropriate measures.
+One just needs to look at the millions of broken homes, poor productivity, loss of man-days, absenteeism, personal distress, divorces and suicides to understand how much havoc bad mental health wreaks.
+Thus, in the light of the role it plays in all our life, it’s vitally important to improve our psychological wellness using appropriate measures.

 However, various circumstances may affect our ability to handle the curveballs of life.
 Some of them are

-A child witness to physical assault, sexual violence, emotional abuse or neglect during early years can develop severe mental and emotional distress in later life.
-In fact, loving relationships and good mental health in early years are the touching stones of happy, well-adjusted personalities.
+A child witness to physical assault, sexual violence, emotional abuse or neglect in early years can develop severe mental and emotional distress later.
+In fact, loving relationships and good mental health in early years are the touchstones of happy, well-adjusted adult personalities.
 Such early abuse can worsen the risk of getting depression, anxiety, post-traumatic stress disorder and personality problems in adulthood.
-Such abused children may eventually develop problems related to substance abuse, besides others.
+Such children may eventually develop problems related to substance abuse, besides others.

-Our environment is a contributor to our mental well-being as adverse circumstances can affect our psychological wellness.
-For instance, facing extreme weather conditions or air pollution or natural disasters can increase the likelihood of developing post-traumatic stress disorder (PTSD).
+Our environment is a contributor to mental well-being as adverse circumstances can affect psychological wellness.
+For instance, extreme weather conditions or air pollution or natural disasters can increase the likelihood of developing post-traumatic stress disorder (PTSD).

 Our biological makeup also affects our well-being.
-As discussed earlier, many such disorders run in families and may be transmitted to the next generation e.g. autism, attention deficit hyperactivity disorder (ADHD), bipolar disorder, depression, and schizophrenia.
+As said earlier, many such disorders run in families and are transmitted to the next generation e.g. autism, attention deficit hyperactivity disorder (ADHD), bipolar disorder, depression, schizophrenia.

-Our lifestyle also affects our mental health e.g. smoking, poor diet, alcoholism and substance use, and risky sexual behavior may cause psychological damage by giving rise to or worsening various psychological problems.
+Our lifestyle also affects mental health e.g. smoking, poor diet, alcoholism and drug use, and risky sexual behavior may cause psychological damage by leading to or worsening various psychological problems.

 Looking after Your Mental Well-Being

-Various campaigns launched on mental health awareness emphasize the value of preventive steps in keeping good mental health.
-Maintaining your mental health is vital to getting the most out of life.
-Here are my Top Ten Tips, which won’t cost you much money or time.
+Various campaigns launched on mental health awareness emphasize the preventive steps in keeping good mental health.
+Maintaining mental health is vital to getting the most out of life.
+Here are my Top Ten Tips, which won’t cost you much in money or time.

 Embrace yourself as you are

-Accepting and loving yourself i.e. self-acceptance is the key to good mental health.
+Accepting and loving yourself i.e. self-acceptance is key to good mental health.
 You can’t be someone else.
-Remember, no one is perfect and trying to improve oneself is a sensible thing to do.
-But alongside, learn to love yourself, with problems and all.
+Remember, none is perfect and trying to improve oneself is a sensible thing to do.
+But alongside, love yourself, with warts and all.
 If you can’t love yourself, no one else will!

-Talk to friends and family about your feelings, which can help you stay in good mental health and deal with tough times.
-You may not get a solution but often, just talking about a problem makes you feel immensely better.
+Talk to friends and family about your feelings, which helps you stay in good mental health and deal with tough times.
+You may not find a solution but often, just talking about a problem makes you feel better.

 Eat, sleep well

-The brain needs many nutrients to keep itself in good shape and work the way other organs do.
-Taking a nutritious, balanced diet is crucial for physical and mental health.
-Likewise, have enough, quality sleep to keep good mental health.
+The brain requires many nutrients to keep itself in good shape and work the way other organs do.
+Taking a nutritious, balanced diet is crucial to physical and mental health.
+Likewise, try to have enough, quality sleep to keep good mental health.

-Regular physical exercise boosts your self-esteem and helps you focus, sleep, and feel better by releasing feel-good chemicals.
-It keeps the brain and other vital organs in good form and improves mental health.
+Regular physical exercise boosts self-esteem and helps you focus, sleep, and feel better by releasing feel-good chemicals.
+It keeps the brain and other organs in good form and improves mental health.

-Having a few drinks to alter one’s mood or deal with a fear or loneliness is commonplace but it has temporary effects.
-As the effects wear off, you begin to feel worse due to the way alcohol works on the brain and the body.
-Search for better ways to deal with such feelings and try to develop more effective coping strategies.
+Having a few drinks to alter mood or deal with a fear or loneliness is commonplace but it has temporary effects.
+As its effects wear off, you begin to feel worse due to the way alcohol works on the brain and the body.
+Look for better ways to deal with such feelings and try to develop more effective coping ways.

-Though there is nothing to beat catching up with someone face to face, that may not be always possible.
-So, give a call, drop a note, or chat online instead to keep the communication open.
+Though nothing else can beat catching up with someone face to face, that may not be always possible.
+Give a call, drop a note, or chat online to keep the communication open.
 It’s better for your mental health!

-Admit it- you aren’t a superhuman nor is anyone else.
-It’s normal to feel tired or overwhelmed sometimes when things don’t work as per expectations.
-Seek help from family or friends, who may offer practical help or at least patient listening.
-Having a support network in the family and close friends can be a greatly aid in the recovery from a mental illness.
+Admit that you aren’t a superhuman nor is anyone else.
+It’s normal to be tired or overwhelmed sometimes when things don’t work out as per expectations.
+Seek help from family or friends, who may give practical help or at least patient listening.
+Having a support network in the family and close friends can be a great aid in recovering from a mental illness.

-Try to do what you love to do.
+Do what you love to.
 Have some fun and enjoy yourself to beat stress.
-Do something you’re good at e.g. music, painting, cooking, stitching, carpentry etc. to feel good about yourself and boost your self-esteem.
+Do something you’re good at – music, painting, cooking, stitching, carpentry etc. to feel good about yourself and improve your self-esteem.

-Try to change your thought processes to make them more realistic and work on personal relationships contributing to poor mental health.
+Try to change your thinking processes to make them more realistic and work on bad personal relationships contributing to poor mental health.